-The Great Stock Exchange Hoax of 1814
+The Great Stock Exchange Hoax

 The Napoleonic wars were a long and trying experience for the British.
 Therefore, when on February 21, 1814 a man wearing the uniform of a British military officer showed up at an inn on the coast of the English Channel announcing that the war was over, that a party of Cossacks had killed Napoleon, and that the Bourbon government was restored, everyone who heard the news was ecstatic.